-A. An act of bullying, by either an individual student or a group of students, is expressly prohibited: on school premises, during school functions or activities, on school transportation, or through electronic technology and communications.
-This includes use of electronic technology and communications when off the school premises to the extent such use substantially and materially disrupts student learning or the school environment.
+- A. An act of bullying, by either an individual student or a group of students, is expressly prohibited on school district property premises, during school-district functions or activities, on school district transportation, or through electronic technology and communications.
+This includes use of electronic technology and communications when off the school-district property premises to the extent such use substantially and materially disrupts student learning or the school environment. - B. A school-aged child who voluntarily participates in a public school district activity, such as a co-curricular or extra-curricular extracurricular activity, is subject to the policy provisions applicable to the public school district students participating in the activity. - C. This policy applies not only to students who directly engage in an act of bullying but also to students who, by their indirect behavior, condone or support another student's act of bullying.
+This policy also applies to any student whose conduct at any time or in any place constitutes bullying or other prohibited conduct that interferes with or obstructs the mission or operations of the district, or the safety or welfare of the student or other students, or materially and substantially interferes with a student's educational opportunities or performance, or ability to participate in school district functions or activities, or receive school district benefits, services, or privileges.
+This policy also applies to an act of cyberbullying or sexual exploitation, regardless of whether such act is committed on or off school district property and/or with or without the use of district resources.

-- 1. on school premises, on district property, at school functions or activities, or on school transportation; - B. A school-aged child who voluntarily participates in a public school activity, such as a co-curricular or extra-curricular activity, is subject to the policy provisions applicable to the public school students participating in the activity. - C. This policy applies not only to students who directly engage in an act of bullying but also to students who, by their indirect behavior, condone or support another student's act of bullying.
-This policy also applies to any student whose conduct at any time or in any place constitutes bullying or other prohibited conduct that interferes with or obstructs the mission or operations of the district, or the safety or welfare of the student; or other students, or materially and substantially interferes with a student's educational opportunities or performance, or ability to participate in school functions or activities, or receive school benefits, services, or privileges.
-This policy also applies to an act of cyberbullying or sexual exploitation, regardless of whether such act is committed on or off school district property and/or with or without the use of school-district resources. - D. Malicious and sadistic conduct involving race, color, creed, national origin, sex, age, marital status, status with regard to public assistance, disability, religion, sexual harassment, and sexual orientation and gender identity as defined in statute is prohibited.
-This prohibition applies to students, independent contractors, teachers, administrators, and other school district personnel. - E.B.
-No teacher, administrator, volunteer, contractor, or other employee of the district will permit, condone, or tolerate bullying. - F.C.
-Apparent permission or consent by a student being bullied does not lessen the prohibitions contained in this policy. - G.D.Retaliation against a victim, good faith reporter, or a witness of bullying is prohibited. - H.E.
-False accusations or reports of bullying against another student are prohibited. - I.F.
-A person who engages in an act of bullying, reprisal, retaliation, or false reporting of bullying, or permits, condones, or tolerates bullying, will be subject to discipline or other remedial responses for that act in accordance with the district's policies and procedures.
+- D. Malicious and sadistic conduct involving race, color, creed, national origin, sex, age, marital status, status with regard to public assistance, disability, religion, sexual harassment, and sexual orientation and gender identity as defined in by statute state law is prohibited.
+This prohibition applies to students, independent contractors, teachers, administrators, and other district personnel. - E. No teacher, administrator, volunteer, contractor, or other employee of the district will permit, condone, or tolerate bullying. - F. Apparent permission or consent by a student being bullied does not lessen the prohibitions contained in this policy. - G. Retaliation against a victim, good faith reporter, or a witness of bullying is prohibited. - H. False accusations or reports of bullying against another student are prohibited. - I. A person who engages in an act of bullying, reprisal, retaliation, or false reporting of bullying, or permits, condones, or tolerates bullying, will be subject to discipline or other remedial responses for that act in accordance with the district's policies and procedures.
 The district may take into account the following factors: - 1.
 The developmental ages and maturity levels of the parties involved; - 2.
 The levels of harm, surrounding circumstances, and nature of the behavior; - 3.
-Past incidences or past or continuing patterns of behavior;

-- 4. The relationship between the parties involved; and - 5.
-The context in which the alleged incidents occurred.

-Consequences for students who commit prohibited acts of bullying may range from restorative practices remedial responses or positive behavioral interventions up to and including suspension or expulsion.
-The district will employ research based developmentally appropriate best practices that include preventative and remedial measures and effective discipline for deterring violations of this policy, which will apply throughout the district and foster student, parent/guardian, and community participation.
+Past incidences or past or continuing patterns of behavior; - 4.
+The relationship between the parties involved; and - 5.
+The context in which the alleged incidents occurred. - J. The district will act to investigate all complaints of bullying reported to the district and will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor, or other employee of the district who is found to have violated district policy. - 1.
+Consequences for students who commit prohibited acts of bullying may range from restorative practices, remedial responses or positive behavioral interventions up to and including suspension or expulsion.
+The district will employ research-based developmentally appropriate best practices that include preventative and remedial measures and effective